Who are financial security advisors?

 More than four in five Canadians with comprehensive financial plans report feeling on track with their financial affairs, compared to only 44 per cent without a plan.*

-* New evidence on the value of financial advice Opens in a new website, The Investment Funds Institute of Canada.
+* New evidence on the value of financial advice Opens a new website in a new window, The Investment Funds Institute of Canada.

-** The value of advice: report Opens in a new website, The Investment Funds Institute of Canada, November 2011.
+** The value of advice: report Opens a new website in a new window, The Investment Funds Institute of Canada, November 2011.

-*** The value of advice: report Opens in a new website, The Investment Funds Institute of Canada, July 2010.
+*** The value of advice: report Opens a new website in a new window, The Investment Funds Institute of Canada, July 2010.

 Connect with an advisor

 Working with a financial security advisor can provide you with the tools and expertise you need to plan for the future.